gramat-lang/specs/EXAMPLES.md

-*Work in progress, this file may be outdated...*
+*Work in progress, this file is outdated...*

 # Examples